 This is because of the way Ibogaine operates on the brain.
 It can have a replenishing effect, while also stimulating natural chemical production.

-However, each addiction has a different protocol and must be addressed in its own way.
+Each of these addictions has a slightly different protocol and must be addressed in its own way.
 Learn more by following the link below.